 You’ll need to take the steps above one at a time, and see if the infection responds, before moving on to the next step.

 It’s possible that you DO NOT have a true wisdom teeth removal infection, but instead you have a Wisdom Teeth Dry Socket.
 This is VERY different!
-Have a look at that page by clicking on the link, and you’ll be able to work out the differences between the two conditions.
+Have a look at that page by clicking on the link, and you’ll be able to read the differences between the two conditions.